mfang20/Digital-Systems/README.md

 # Running the final project
 To run the programs, you will need a VGA display, an FPGA (dE-10 Lite), an IO shield which supports Max3421E, and a USB keyboard.
-Open the project in Altera Quartus and program the device.
-Then open Eclipse from Quartus and run the code.
+Open the project using Altera Quartus and program the device.
+The final project will be located in the final project folder.
+The Then open Eclipse from Quartus and run the code.
 The program will now be running on the FPGA.

 #  Academic Integrity reminder